Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-1.0.0/api/Unity.Networking.Transport.Relay.md

 <div class="section">

 This is the encrypted data that the Relay server uses for describing a connection.
-Used mainly in the connection stablishing process (Binding)
+Used mainly in the connection establishing process (Binding).

 </div>